Netflix/falcor/documentation/jsongraph.md

 #### Setting Beyond Primitive Values

 As we saw in the previous section, if we encounter a Reference while setting a [Path](http://netflix.github.io/falcor/documentation/paths.html), the Reference [Path](http://netflix.github.io/falcor/documentation/paths.html) is followed to the target object.
 As we now know, References are handled specially during [Path](http://netflix.github.io/falcor/documentation/paths.html) evaluation.
 However if we encounter a primitive value while setting a value into the JSON Graph object, then the primitive value is replaced with an object and the abstract set operation continues.
-Let’s see an example of this in practice.
+Let's see an example of this in practice.
 We will start with the same JSON graph object we used in the previous section:

 ~~~js
 {